 Related videos:

 "It is with great regret that Spirit Airlines has begun to reduce its global operations, effective immediately.
-All flights have been canceled and customer service is no longer available," the airline stated in its official announcement.
+All flights have been canceled and customer service is no longer available," stated the airline in its official announcement.

-The airline, known for its yellow planes and no-frills fares, had its operations center at the Fort Lauderdale-Hollywood International Airport and its headquarters in Dania Beach, Florida, where it arrived in 1999 after relocating from Detroit.
+The airline, known for its yellow planes and no-frills fares, had its operations center at the Fort Lauderdale-Hollywood International Airport and its headquarters in Dania Beach, Florida, where it arrived in 1999 after moving from Detroit.

-The 95% increase in aviation fuel prices, resulting from the military conflict between the United States, Israel, and Iran that began on February 28, 2026, was the final blow for an airline that was already operating in intensive care.
+The 95% increase in aviation fuel prices, resulting from the military conflict between the United States, Israel, and Iran that began on February 28, 2026, was the final blow for an airline that was already in intensive care.

 Spirit will automatically process refunds for tickets paid with credit or debit cards.